 What is Account-Based Marketing?

-First, we need to address the basics by addressing the question; What exactly is account-based marketing?
+First, we must address the basics by addressing the question: What exactly is account-based marketing?

-“A Business-to-Business (also known as B2B) marketing strategy that employs an account-level focus used by sales teams for targeted account selling.”
+Account-based marketing can be defined as a business-to-business (also known as B2B) marketing strategy that employs an account-level focus used by sales teams for targeted account selling.

 While this is entirely true, there’s so much more to know about account-based marketing and how to implement that information with those strategies and tactics.